 Eufaula, Alabama: Tree That Owns Itself

-A plaque explains that the tree was granted freedom by the governor in 1936.
-Destroyed by a tornado in 1961, the current tree is the second to replace it, and still just as free.
+A plaque explains that the oak tree (originally the property of a Confederate officer), was granted freedom by the governor in 1936.
+Destroyed by a tornado on April 9, 1961.
+The current tree is the second to replace it, and just as self-owning.

 - Address: